Cathy Campbell, Design Researcher | 5 min read

-I remember a scenario when I was trying to solve a problem alone, but quickly getting to the point in the process where I had to stop and say ‘I don’t actually have the skills and knowledge to move on.
+I remember a scenario when I was trying to solve a problem alone but quickly getting to the point in the process where I had to stop and say, ‘I don’t actually have the skills and knowledge to move on.
 I can’t answer this question.
-There are other people that are better placed to inform us where we should go next.
-I need their input to work out what that next step will be’.
+There are other people who are better placed to inform us on where we should go next.
+I need their input to work out what that next step will be.’

-Understanding that I can bring the team to a certain point, but that I also need to bridge the gap in my knowledge and trust the team to move forward with the skills they have, was massive for me.
-Having that conversation was powerful, because it meant we could move forward in the right direction.
+Understanding that I can bring the team to a certain point but I also need to bridge the gap in my knowledge and trust the team to move forward with the skills they have was massive for me.
+Having that conversation was powerful because it meant we could move forward in the right direction.
 I would never have been able to do it without the team.

 The great thing about doing research in a global tech company is that the problems we’re working on are always evolving, so I’m always learning something new.
 It’s been a steep learning curve, but I’m definitely enjoying the journey.